 NEW MEXICO

-Other provisions of None.

-note

-DIH or DDRD No.

-provision in state law

 Classification of N/A

 DIH/DDRD offense

 Circumstance(s) when N/A

 DIH/DRDD applies

 Affirmative defense of N/A

 DIH/DDRD offense

 NEW YORK Statute(s) N.Y.
 Penal Law § 220.78 (Good Samaritan protections).
 N.Y.
 Criminal Procedure Law § 390.40 (mitigating factor in sentencing).
 Initial effective date(s) September 18, 2011 for both statutes.
 Substantive amendments to law(s) None.
-Individual(s) eligible for GS protection Person who, in good faith, seeks health care for someone who is experiencing a drug or alcohol overdose or another life-threatening medical emergency.
+Individual(s) eligible for GS protection Person who, in good faith, seeks health care for someone who is experiencing a drug or alcohol overdose or another lifethreatening medical emergency.
 Person who is experiencing a drug or alcohol overdose or another life-threatening medical emergency and, in good faith, seeks health care for himself or herself or is the subject of such a good faith request for health care.
 The law defines the phrases "drug or alcohol overdose" and "health care."
 A "drug or alcohol overdose" is a condition resulting from the use of a controlled substance or alcohol.
-Protection as to An eligible person will not be charged or prosecuted for a controlled controlled substance possession crimes substance offense under Penal Law, Chapter 40, Article 220 (Controlled Substance Offenses) or a marijuana offense under Penal Law, Chapter 40, Article 221 (Offenses Involving Marijuana), other than an offense involving sale for consideration or other benefit or gain.
+Protection as to controlled substance possession crimes An eligible person will not be charged or prosecuted for a controlled substance offense under Penal Law, Chapter 40, Article 220 (Controlled Substance Offenses) or a marijuana offense under Penal Law, Chapter 40, Article 221 (Offenses Involving Marijuana), other than an offense involving sale for consideration or other benefit or gain.
 Protection as to drug paraphernalia crimes An eligible person will not be charged or prosecuted for the possession of drug paraphernalia (N.Y.
 General Business Law § 851).
+Protection as to other crimes/violations Eligible person will not be charged or prosecuted for the possession of alcohol by a person under the age of 21 (N.Y.
+Alcoholic Beverage Control Law § 65-c).
+There is an affirmative defense to a criminal sale of controlled substance offense under Article 220 or a criminal sale of marijuana offense under Article 221 with respect to any controlled substance or marijuana which was obtained as a result of such seeking or receiving of health care if the defendant has no prior conviction for the commission or attempted commission of a class A-I, A-II or B felony under Article 220.
+Requirement(s) for the protection to apply Evidence must have been obtained as a result of the seeking or receiving of health care.